Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Transformations for sequences in the Shanks kernel

-As showed, for example, in \cite{brzs}, other particular choices of $Y$ yield several existing extrapolation methods.
-Thus, the choice $Y=[{\mathbf y}_1,\ldots,{\mathbf y}_k]$, where the ${\mathbf y}_i$'s are $k$ linear independent vectors, corresponds to the MMPE of Brezinski \cite{etopo} and Pugachev \cite{puga} which can be recursively implemented by the $S\beta$-algorithm of Jbilou \cite{jbil,rrrr}.
-The choice ${\mathbf y}_i=\Delta {\mathbf s}_{i-1}$ leads to the MPE of Cabay and Jackson \cite{mpe}, and the RRE of Me\`sina \cite{rre1} and Eddy \cite{rre} is recovered with ${\mathbf y}_i=\Delta^2 {\mathbf s}_{i-1}$ .
+The best choice of the matrix $Y$ is a difficult problem which has not been studied yet.
+However, some experimental results show that an appropriate choice of it can improve the convergence.
+As shown, for example, in \cite{brzs}, particular choices of $Y$ yield several existing extrapolation methods.
+Thus, the choice $Y=[{\mathbf y}_1,\ldots,{\mathbf y}_k]$, where the ${\mathbf y}_i$'s are $k$ linear independent vectors, corresponds to the MMPE of Brezinski \cite{etopo} and Pugachev \cite{puga} which can be recursively implemented by the $S\beta$-algorithm of Jbilou \cite{rrrr}.
+The choice ${\mathbf y}_i=\Delta {\mathbf s}_{n+i-1}$ leads to the MPE of Cabay and Jackson \cite{mpe}, and the RRE of Me\`sina \cite{rre1} and Eddy \cite{rre} is recovered with ${\mathbf y}_i=\Delta^2 {\mathbf s}_{n+i-1}$ .